kwilteam/kwil-js/MIGRATING.md

 const dbid = kwil.generateDBID('public_key', 'dbName')
 ```

 Note that an Ethereum wallet address is not a a Secp256k1 Public Key.
-To recover a Secp256k1 public key from an Ethereum signer, you can use the following helper method:
+To recover a Secp256k1 public key from an Ethereum signer, you can use the following helper method.
+You can optionally customize the message that the user signs when recovering the public key:

 ```javascript
 import { Utils } from '@kwilteam/kwil-js'